phenixphp/phenix-docs/src/guide/validation.md

 - `optional(): static`
 - `nullable(): static`

-### Date class
+### Date

-The `Date` class allows you to validate date values, ensuring that the data being processed in your application meets specific date-related criteria.
+The `Date` type allows you to validate date values, ensuring that the data being processed in your application meets specific date-related criteria.
 This class extends `Str`, inheriting its functionality and providing additional rules for date validation.

 ```php
 use Phenix\Validation\Validator;